Staff Code of Conduct Policy

 Social contact with learners (other than that which occurs on CTS premises or activities organised by CTS) should be avoided as far as reasonably possible.

-It is recognised that there may be occasions when unintentional social contact occurs (eg. at venues open to the public, in shops, parks, etc.) In such circumstances, staff should be always mindful of the upkeep of their professional relationship with learners.
+It is recognised that there may be occasions when unintentional social contact occurs (eg. at venues open to the general public, in shops, parks, etc.) In such circumstances, staff should be mindful of the upkeep of their professional relationship with learners at all times.

-Staff may have cause to contact learners via electronic communication (ie. email, internet, mobile phones, social media, etc.).
-Any legitimate use of these methods should be limited to professional reasons, using CTS resources only.
+Staff may have cause to contact learners via electronic communication (ie. email, internet, mobile phones, social media etc).
+Any legitimate use of these methods should be strictly limited to professional reasons, using CTS resources only.
 When using these forms of communication, staff should be careful that their use of language/terminology could be misconstrued.

 Any attempt by a learner of unsolicited electronic contact (or other means), must be reported to the member of staff’s line manager.